Sv443-Network/UserUtils/docs.md

 <!-- #region Preamble -->
 ## Preamble:
-This library is written in TypeScript and contains builtin TypeScript declarations.
+This library is written in TypeScript and contains builtin TypeScript declarations, but it will also work in plain JavaScript after removing the `: type` annotations.

 Each feature has example code that can be expanded by clicking on the text "Example - click to view".
-The signatures and examples are written in TypeScript and use ESM import syntax, but the library can also be used in plain JavaScript after removing the type annotations (and changing the imports if you are using CommonJS or the global declaration).
+The signatures and examples are written in TypeScript and use ESM import syntax to show you which types need to be provided and will be returned.
+The library itself supports importing an ESM, CommonJS or global variable definition bundle, depending on your use case.

 If the signature section contains multiple signatures of the function, each occurrence represents an overload and you can choose which one you want to use.
 They will also be further explained in the description below that section.